RyokoNod/sdm-asian-elephants/images/README.md

 In case my mind map link is not working, you can find the PDF version ```mind-map.pdf``` here.
 This is a vector image that lets you read all the text, but it will not show the GIF animations that was in the original mind map.
 So here is a list of all GIF animations that I created.

-* **The difference between Bayesian GLM future predictions when using scaled features and initial priors**
+* **The difference between Bayesian logistic regression future predictions when using scaled features and initial priors**
   * [Point predictions](https://github.com/RyokoNod/sdm-asian-elephants/tree/main/images/Bayesian_linearGLM/baseline_priors/GIF/futurepreds_blGLM_SGLM.gif)
   * [IQR](https://github.com/RyokoNod/sdm-asian-elephants/tree/main/images/Bayesian_linearGLM/baseline_priors/GIF/futureiqr_blGLM_SGLM.gif)
-* **The difference between Bayesian GLM future predictions when using scaled features after prior adjustment**
+* **The difference between Bayesian logistic regression future predictions when using scaled features after prior adjustment**
   * [Point predictions](https://github.com/RyokoNod/sdm-asian-elephants/tree/main/images/Bayesian_linearGLM/adjusted_priors/GIF/diff_future_rawscaledSGLM.gif)
   * [IQR](https://github.com/RyokoNod/sdm-asian-elephants/tree/main/images/Bayesian_linearGLM/adjusted_priors/GIF/diff_futureiqr_rawscaledSGLM.gif)
 * **The prior and basis dimension settings I tried in Bayesian GAM**